Bilingual education

 In bilingual education, students are taught in two (or more) languages.
 It is distinct from learning a second language as a subject because both languages are used for instruction in different content areas like math, science, and history.
 The time spent in each language depends on the model.
 For example, some models focus on providing education in both languages throughout a student's entire education while others gradually transition to education in only one language.
 The ultimate goal of bilingual education is fluency and literacy in both languages through a variety of strategies such as translanguaging and recasting.

+Research on bilingual education has increased since 2008 with translanguaging and culturally responsive pedagogies.
+New educational models focus on inclusivity for hard of hearing or deaf students with the integration of sign language bilingual education.

 Bilingual education program models

-There are several different ways to categorize bilingual education models, one of the most common approaches being to separate programs by their end goal.
-This is the approach used below, though it is not the only possible approach.
-For a more comprehensive review of different approaches to bilingual education worldwide see bilingual education by country or region and intercultural bilingual education.
+There are different ways to categorize bilingual education models, one of the most common being distinguishing their end goal.